Differentiation#

 Differentiable Contact#

 Contact forces must also be differentiable.
-The barrier function:
+The ground-contact penalty is:

 has gradient: